 The course was in decent overall condition.
 The greens were probably the highlight.
 They were really nice, except for a few that had some minor damaged spots I noticed.
 The tee boxes were mostly good other than the chewed-up par-3s, which is no surprise late in the day.
 The fairways and rough were a little patchy and inconsistent in places, but mostly playable enough.
 Lastly, the bunkers had good sand.

 I’m glad I went a little out of the way for River Island.
 If I lived in Bakersfield or Fresno, I’m sure I’d gladly make the journey out here for a better caliber of golf than the more basic muni-level courses around there.
-In many ways, River Island reminded me of Horse Thief Country Club, which I played on the way to Stevinson last year.
+In many ways, River Island reminded me of a nicer version of Horse Thief Country Club, which I played on the way to Stevinson last year.
 They are both further off the beaten path, but definitely stand apart from much of the local competition with better scenery and more dynamic designs.

 Some pictures from River Island Country Club (5/16/14):